Rage Against the Machine: On the Search for the Voice of True Reason

 The invasion of the sacred sanctum of my world has commenced once again.
-The internal hallways of the temple lie the battles between intellect and spirit, and society and kingdom.
+Within the internal hallways of the temple lies the battle between intellect and spirit, and society and kingdom.
 For the sake of education and knowledge, I have embarked on this journey, but in no fashion is this an enjoyable encounter.
-Sometimes, the cost of the odyssey appears too high at times.
-Therefore, I rage against the machine of the modern ways of thinking and push onward in search of the voice of purest form of reason, the wisdom of God.
+Sometimes, the cost of the odyssey appears too high.
+Therefore, I rage against the machine of the modern ways of thinking and push onward in search of the voice of the purest form of reason, the wisdom of God.

 The past couple of reading assignments for the global leadership doctoral program have presented to be difficult reads since the books pinned the reader in a position to battle the intellect of man and the wisdom of God.
 Since the program’s intentions to introduce the leader to think outside of one’s internal foundations of belief systems and culture, there is a need to be exposed or introduced to cultures, schools of thought, and religion.
 Nevertheless, ever so often, the readings are very controversial and leaving the reader questioning if the book selections are to challenge, educate, or enrage.